-In the remainder an introductory part is provided about the identification of different types of cycle facilities and about some operational criteria that were used in order to subdivide all roundabouts in four groups.
+The remainder of this paper provides an introductory part on the identification of different types of cycle facilities and about some operational criteria that were used in order to subdivide all round-abouts in four groups.
 This is followed by a description of the available data and the adopted methodology.
-Consequently the results are provided and related to existing knowledge and previous research.
+Consequently, the results are provided and related to existing knowledge and previous research.